Puyodead1/EnchantCrystals/README.md

 are configurable).
 This plugin is also fully customizable.

 Enchants can be Stacked/Combined - ex: Knockback 1 + Knockback 1 = Knockback 2<br>
-Enchants can be Upgraded - ex: Knockback 2 would overwrite Knockback 1
+Enchants can be Upgraded - ex: Knockback 2 would overwrite Knockback 1 (because knockback 2 is the max so we can't combine them)

 Works with all vanilla enchants!